hosford42/EngineeringIntelligence/PlannedArticles.md

   distortions], [cognitive biases], etc. that human beings can run into.
   (Not all of these will apply to a machine intelligence, of course, unless we intentionally design it to emulate us as closely as possible.)
+* **Knowledge Graphs as Mental Models**: How to implement a mental model as a knowledge graph.
+Connect this to the existing (currently closed source, but expected to be open-sourced) NLU project I've been working on as a POC in my spare time over the last decade or so.

 [correspondence theory of truth (or knowledge)]: